 Once in Oregon, Lee continued to focus on saving animals and partnering with other shelters and rescues.
 We have now expanded to other animals like llamas, horses, pigs, goats, alpacas and even cows.
-He works really hard to physically care for the animals and to manage the non-profit, he but does have a small team to assist.
-I know you didn’t ask, but people often wonder how he sustains himself financially, and it is primarily through paid sponsorships and his CBD oil.
+He works hard to physically care for the animals and to manage the non-profit, he but does have a small team to assist.
+The nonprofit relies on donations, all of which go toward the care of the animals, but Lee purchased the land with his own personal income.
+People often wonder how he sustains himself financially, and it is primarily through paid sponsorships and his CBD oil.
 Here is a video that explains that in a little more depth: https://youtu.be/F_a-TsLabbA

 Best Friends Animal Society has a wonderful article that we have shared with many people: https://resources.bestfriends.org/article/how-start-animal-sanctuary Pet Finder also has some great resources on how to start a rescue, shelter or other similar nonprofit: https://www.petfinder.com/animal-shelters-and-rescues/starting-a-pet-adoption-organization/ And if you can, we suggest that you contact a sanctuary or rescue organization near your home and ask if you can volunteer.
 This will give you a behind the scenes look at what happens daily, the costs involved, the workforce you may need, how fostering works, etc.